web-scrobbler/web-scrobbler/README.md

 Check the [wiki pages](../../wiki) to understand development of connectors.

-### IRC
+### Gitter

-You can also join us on our IRC channel #web-scrobbler on irc.freenode.net.
+You can join us at Gitter room [david-sabata/web-scrobbler](https://gitter.im/david-sabata/web-scrobbler)

-If you are unfamiliar with IRC you can connect easily via [Kiwi IRC][0].
+There's also IRC channel #web-scrobbler on irc.freenode.net, but Gitter is preferred now :wink:

 ## Privacy Policy